RytisMark/google-calendar/README.md

 npm start
 ```

-inside the directory where index.html resides.
+inside the main (google-calendar) directory.

-This should open the project on http://localhost:8080/
+This should open the project on http://localhost:3000/